 The Pegasus 39 is one of Nike’s most popular and well-received shoes.
 It’s a good choice for those with wide feet, as comes in wide widths.

 The mesh upper is tight-knit and durable, but also offers good airflow through to the feet.
 It’s supportive but slightly stretchy, so your foot can flex comfortably and naturally.

 A midfoot webbing works together with the laces to form a snug wrap around the midfoot when you lace your shoes, giving you more support.

+The Pegasus 39 has flywire lacing to really lock-in your feet.
 A generous slab of React foam in the midsole cushions the foot very well, keeping you very comfortable without feeling too soft or too firm.